Panic-Manic/Panic-Manic/README.md

 🌑🔪 - After the sun sets, the whispers begin.
 It’s your turn to guess… or be guessed.

+⚪🎮 - The game has begun.
+The gods’ eyes are upon you, and there’s no turning back now.

 ————————————————————

 [✖] 𝘿𝙉𝙄;